 }

-Another example, imagine that a function has to perform a very long and complicated process.
-Additionally, this process can go well 👍, or produce an error ❌.
+Another example, imagine a function has to perform a very long and complicated process.
+Furthermore, this process can succeed 👍, or fail ❌.

-You can create a function haz_algo_muy_complicado that performs the process.
-You pass it two functions.
-One for success that will execute if everything goes well, and one for error if something goes wrong.
+You can make a do_something_very_complicated function that does the process.
+To this, you pass two functions.
+One for success that will be executed if everything goes well, and one for error if something goes wrong.

 function haz_algo_muy_complicado(exito, error)